Choking Emergencies Course | CPR First Aid Blood borne Combo

 1. Ask, “Are you choking?”

-3. Stand behind the person.
+3. Stand behind the person and slightly lean them forward.

-4. Make a fist and place it just above the belly button.
+5. Make a fist and place it just above the belly button.

 Special Situations